- Green People100

 [Click here for more detailed table]

 The cosmetics industry is big business: in the UK alone we spend £5 billion a year on cosmetics and toiletries.
 Women, men and even children are under increasing pressure to look good, smell right, and defy the ageing process.
-With the use of industrially produced synthetic chemicals being linked to worrying side-effects, it seems that a healthy diet, plenty of sleep and lots of water will do more for your complexion than foundation.
+Most cosmetic products contain a range of synthetic chemical ingredients.
+Not all synthetic chemicals are bad, but some are certainly controversial.
+Scientific research is beginning to shed more light on which synthetics might be potentially hazardous or harmful.
+New research is emerging all the time, but understanding of the long-term effects of synthetic chemical ingredients in cosmetic products is largely unknown.

 Since 2013, cosmetics tested on animals can no longer be sold in Europe – even if the testing was done outside Europe.
 However, that doesn’t mean that companies selling their products in Europe do not continue to test cosmetics on animals outside Europe and continue to sell them in other markets.
 This means that companies can still profit from cruelty to animals, just not in Europe.